timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 The RRDP snapshot and delta files SHOULD remain available for two hours after they have become unreferenced by the latest RRDP notification file.
-Not doing so could lead to files being not found due to race conditions or slow fetching by RPs, and force RPs to fall back to full snapshot or rsync fetching.
+Not doing so may lead to files being not found due to race conditions or slow fetching by RPs, and force RPs to fall back to full snapshot or rsync fetching.

 If possible, it is RECOMMENDED that a CDN is used to serve the RRDP content.